aroberts89/4920-final-project/README.txt

 -- Files

-* Screenshot.png
+* Screenshots/
-Shows an enemy running at the core.
+This directory has screenshots of gameplay.

 * FinalProject.uproject
 Unreal Engine project file.

 * Content/FinalProject
-Contains most of the new files unique to this project (as opposed to heavy borrowing from previous homework assignments).
+Contains the majority of the new assets which are unique to this project.

+-- Controls
+Usual FPS controls.

+* WASD to move
+* Spacebar to jump
+* Mouse to look
+* Left click to fire

 -- Play Instructions

 Open FinalProject.uproject in Unreal Editor and press play.

-An enemy wave spawner, located a little ways directly in front of the player's spawn point, will spawn 3 enemies.
-These enemies will run straight at the "core", the large silly-looking object in the middle of the arena.

-If they touch the core, they'll do 1 point of damage to it.

-The core has 3 health points.
-If all 3 enemies reach and damage it, then a "DEFEAT" message will be displayed.

-If the player shoots and destroys at least 1 enemy (so that the core isn't destroyed), a "VICTORY" message will be displayed.

--- Progress Report
-Reviewing the project proposal and its milestone outline, the project is exactly where it was expected to be for the functional minimum.

-So far, some of the biggest problems have been:
-* Learning the interaction between C++ and Blueprints
-* Debugging

-But those problems aside, nothing was problematic enough to prevent me from implementing the features I had originally envisioned.
+The goal of the game is to protect the core (located in the middle of the arena) from being destroyed.
+The current health of the core is shown on the HUD in the top left.

+The game ends when either the core is destroyed or all the enemy waves have been defeated.

+Several waves of enemies will spawn from various spots in the arena.

+The red balls scattered throughout the arena are speed powerups.
+Run over them to temporarily increase your move speed.

+The blue pads on the ground are jump pads.
+These can be used to navigate the arena more quickly and to get to otherwise inaccessible platforms.